-2.1 Annual Filings on SEDAR
+Annual Filings on SEDAR+

-The information required under section 2.1 of NI 51-101 must be filed electronically on SEDAR.
-Consult National Instrument 13-101 System for Electronic Document Analysis and Retrieval (SEDAR) and the current CSA "SEDAR Filer Manual" for information about filing documents electronically.
-The information required to be filed under item 1 of section 2.1 of NI 51-101 is usually derived from a much longer and more detailed oil and gas report prepared by a qualified reserves evaluator\or auditor.
-These long and detailed reports cannotshould not be filed electronically on SEDAR.
+2.1 The information required under section 2.1 of NI 51-101 must be filed electronically on SEDAR+.
+Consult National Instrument 13-103 System for Electronic Data Analysis and Retrieval + (SEDAR+) and its Companion Policy for information about filing documents electronically.
+The information required to be filed under item 1 of section 2.1 of NI 51-101 is usually derived from a much longer and more detailed oil and gas report prepared by a qualified reserves evaluator or auditor.
+These long and detailed reports should not be filed electronically on SEDAR+.
 The filing of an oil and gas report, or a summary of an oil and gas report, does not satisfy the requirements of the annual filing under NI 51-101.

-2.2 Inapplicable or Immaterial Information
+Inapplicable or Immaterial Information

-Section 2.1 of NI 51-101 does not require the filing of any information, even if specified in NI 51-101 or in a form referred to in NI 51-101, if that information is inapplicable or not material in respect of the reporting issuer.
-See section 1.4 of this Companion Policy for a discussion of materiality.
+2.2 Section 2.1 of NI 51-101 does not require the filing of any information, even if specified in NI 51-101 or in a form referred to in NI 51-101, if that information is inapplicable or not material in respect of the reporting issuer.
+See section 1.4of this Companion Policy for a discussion of materiality.